Zoop: Development and release

 Along with Dracula Unleashed, Zoop is one of the few original properties that were released by Viacom New Media, who only published games that are based on existing intellectual properties (including Viacom Media Networks' programming) until their closure in 1997.
 The title was extensively marketed by Viacom, who wanted the game to replicate the level of success of Tetris, which can be evidenced by its release on many platforms, as well as the game's slogan, "America's Largest Killer of Time!".
-Before it was officially released to the general public, the game was featured and played during the preliminary rounds on the Blockbuster World Video Game Championship II competition.

 The team at Hookstone stated in an interview with Spanish magazine PC Manía that Zoop spent several years in development and that the concept proved to be difficult to explain to their producers and as such, the team presented a nearly-finished build.
 The PC was chosen as the lead platform, despite the development team never having done anything for the PC before.
 According to Aaron Fothergill, one of the programmers for the Atari Jaguar version of Zoop, Electric Spectacle Productions wanted the Jaguar version to have more advanced visuals than the PlayStation version, but Viacom requested the developer to disable the extra graphics to make the PlayStation version more appealing than the Jaguar version.
 As of 2018, the rights to Zoop are held by Viacom International.

+Before it was officially released to the general public, the game was featured and played during the preliminary rounds on the Blockbuster World Video Game Championship II competition.
+Shortly after its release, the Super NES version was offered as part of a limited "rent one, get one free" promotion by Blockbuster.

+Ports

-Both the Genesis and Super NES versions of Zoop are identical in terms of gameplay, aside from graphical and audio differences between the two.
-The DOS version of the game has support for various sound cards, and it features wavetable-like MIDI music.
-The PlayStation version was released a month after the system was launched, and it features more advanced visuals compared to the 16-bit versions.
+The Genesis and Super NES versions of Zoop are identical in terms of gameplay, aside from graphical and audio differences between the two.
+The MS-DOS version of the game has support for various sound cards, and it uses wavetable-like MIDI music.
+The PlayStation version was released a month after the system was launched and has more advanced visuals.
 The Game Boy port is the only version across all platforms that features a multiplayer mode.
 It also received a port to the Atari Jaguar that was developed by Electric Spectacle Productions and published by Atari Corporation on 5 January 1996, with graphics that are more in line with the previously released versions but sporting a more jazz-style soundtrack.
 It was one of the last releases for the Jaguar.
 Zoop was also released for the Sega Saturn in Japan only by Media Quest on 29 November 1996.
 The Saturn version uses the same enhanced visuals as the PlayStation port.